espresso/espresso/Workflow.md

 ```

-By default the cache will be kept in memory.<br/>
+By default the cache will be kept in memory.<br>
 If you want to use a different pool, set it by using `cache_pool` at app level.

 Just make sure your pool behaves like a Hash,